-Loss of productivity is often associated with a loss of economic value to work because of an accident.
-The amount of working time lost for the casualties is died was the time they spent into future if they do not die multiplied with the income of casualty [20].
+Loss of productivity is often associated with a loss of eco22 mic value to work because of an accident.
+The amount of working time lost for the casualties is died was the time they spent into future if they do not die multiplied with the in 11 me of casualty [20].
 For the casualties is died, loss of productivity is calculated based on the amount of productive age expectations set 60 (sixty) years.
 For seriously injured and slightly injured lost productivity is calculated as the length of time they cannot work multiplied by the income of casualty if they works.

-In property damage only, the loss of productivity is 0.
+In property damage only, the loss of productivity is $\boldsymbol{0}$

-Having obtained the direct costs, the next step is calculating the indirect costs.
+Having obtained the direct costs, the next step is calc 17 ting the indirect costs.
 Indirect costs include: the cost of pain, grief, and suffering.
-The amount of indirect costs as the percentage of direct costs of 28% for fatal accidents, 50% of serious accidents, 8% for the slightly accidents of the total direct cost [20].
+The amount of indirect costs as the percentage of direct costs of 28% for fatal accidents, 50% of serious accidents, 28 for the slightly accidents of the total direct cost [20].
 Based on the results of the analysis of direct costs and indirect costs, subsequently summed to determine the casualty cost of accident by the severity type.